Jonathan-Uy/Java-Templates/README.md

 Computes the determinant of an N by N matrix in cubic time.
 Very fast implementation, can compute the determinant of 500 by 500 matrices in under 0.2 seconds.

 ### Matrix Exponentation
 For an N by N matrix M, computes M to the exponent of K in O(N^3 logK) time.
-This template is versatile and can be modified to compute Fibonacci numbers, and other linear recurrences  etc.
+This template is versatile and can be modified to compute Fibonacci numbers, and other linear recurrences.

 ## Trees